10 Best Fitness Trackers and Smart Devices That Stand the Test of Time

 • Up to 8 days battery life with smaller, more accurate sensors than previous models

-• Best-in-class sleep and recovery tracking with personalized health insights
+• Most accurate sleep and recovery tracking of any ring, with personalized health insights

 • Women’s health features: cycle, pregnancy, and fertility tracking built in